 Family Friendly Fall Activities in the San Francisco Bay Area

-Today is officially the start of Fall!
-That time of year when the air becomes a little crisper, you can put on sweaters, and you can engage in all things pumpkin spice.
+It’s officially fall, that time of year when the air becomes a little crisper, you can put on sweaters, and you can engage in all things pumpkin spice.
 In the Bay Area, we aren’t known for our fall foliage but that doesn’t mean there is a lack of activities to get in that Fall Family Fun Spirit!
 We are in the Fruit Basket of the country, with farms galore to grab a pumpkin or do some apple picking.
 There are also train rides, festivals, and even a ballet get you and your family happy and in the fall spirit.
 Check out some of our favorite fall fun activities here in the Bay Area

 *Disclosure: This post may contain affiliate links that allows me to earn a small commission at no cost to you.
 I only link to products I would or have used myself and all opinions expressed here are my own.
 You can read the full disclaimer here.